Humans-Machines/styleguide/html-css/README.md

 - Make content readable and provide predictable functionality
 - Ensure links have `:focus` or `:focus-visible` states and are recognizable (eg. underlined)
 - Use appropriate alt text for images
-- Let screen reader user and keybooard user skip to main content
+- Let screen reader users and keyboard users skip to main content
 - To prevent redundancy and for images whose purpose is purely decorative, use no alt text, as in `alt=""`
-- Use unobtrusive JavaScript and beware of in line scripting
+- Use unobtrusive JavaScript and beware of inline scripting
 - Provide No-JS alternatives, at least in a lo-fi manner
 - Ensure that content will be displayed even if JavaScript fails or takes a while to be parsed
 - Ensure that tab order for the site and especially forms follow a logical pattern